LexiFi/gen_js_api/README.md

   other arguments passed to it.

-  By default, the name of the method on the JS side is derived from the name of of the OCaml value (`myMethod` above).
-It is possible to specify a custom name explicitly, for instance for case where the JS name is not a valid OCaml (lowercase-)identifier, or to support overloading (exposing multiple OCaml functions that correspond to different types given to the same JS method):
+  By default, the name of the method on the JS side is derived from the name of the OCaml value (`myMethod` above).
+It is possible to specify a custom name explicitly, for instance for cases where the JS name is not a valid OCaml (lowercase-)identifier, or to support overloading (exposing multiple OCaml functions that correspond to different types given to the same JS method):